The short answer

 Best for: Quick lookups and direct dial phone numbers

-Lusha keeps it simple: find emails and phone numbers fast, mostly through a Chrome extension.
-It's lightweight, affordable, and gets out of your way.
+Lusha keeps it dead simple: find emails and phone numbers fast, mostly through a Chrome extension.
+Lightweight, affordable, and it gets out of your way.

 Strengths: